EXERCISE BLUE HAM

 Engaging with the amateur radio community on the UK MOD 5MHz (Shared) Band.

-Blue Ham Exercise Hermia 21-22 June, will provide an opportunity for Cadet radio operators to experience distinctive styles of radio operating,
+Exercise Blue Ham will provide an opportunity for Cadet radio operators to experience other distinctive styles of radio operating, CCF (ARMY), ACF and SCC may participate in Exercise Blue Ham.

 OPERATING TECHNIQUE